 Here are some things to look for when joining another family for a nanny share:

-- You have similar values and outlook on parenting
+- You have similar values and outlooks on parenting

 - You have a shared sense of responsibility